 Since first publishing this article in 2015, thousands more people have come to us with a wide variety of MRI needs and, depending on what those needs were, we've directed them to many different models from many different manufacturers.
 Why?
 Not all MRI scanners perform equally across all of the aspects that users value.

 To help you build an idea of what to expect, we'll share some of the big considerations we've seen buyers grapple with.
-Individual cases vary but, in our experience and the experiences our partners have shared with us, the following are a snapshot of what each of these "major player" MRI manufacturers looks like on the third-party market.
+Individual cases vary but, in our experience and the experiences our partners have shared with us, the following is a snapshot of what each of these "major player" MRI manufacturers looks like on the third-party market.
 Check out the video version to learn about GE, Siemens, and Philips MRI, or continue to the text version to add Toshiba MRI to the mix.

 GE MRI Machines

 With GE MRI systems, your up-front costs (the purchase of the equipment) will be higher than with other manufacturers, but your ongoing service costs will be significantly lower.
 Parts availability is very high for GE scanners and many engineers are trained to work on them.
 GE also makes their systems very upgradeable and taking a scanner to the next level frequently costs less, compared to upgrading models from other makers.

 On the flip side, the higher up-front cost of a GE scanner sometimes steers those with tighter budget constraints to consider one of the other manufacturers we'll discuss below.